786-go/Events-Scheduler/README.md

 none

 ### Usage
-It's as simple as going to the webpage and then typing it one's events at the given time slots.
+It's as simple as going to the webpage and then typing in one's events at the given time slots.

 ### License
 ![GitHub license](https://img.shields.io/badge/license-GPL-green.svg)